 Two free short eLearning courses about staying safe from coronavirus (COVID-19) are now available for community service workers and volunteers.
 Find out more from this 3-minute video about the key features of the two e-learn products:

-People with disability can get tested for coronavirus (COVID-19) at home.
+People with disability can get tested for COVID-19 at home.
 This is called the Call-to-Test service.

 Carers of people with disability can also use the service.